zwh2119/Auto-Edge/README.md

 ## Brief Introduction

-Auto-Edge is an automated scheduling platform for edge computing.
+Auto-Edge is an automated scheduling platform for edge computing in stream data processing.
 Auto-Edge supports pipeline service processing of multi data stream and focus on the scheduling policy in edge computing.
 It's developed based on KubeEdge and can be easily migrated.

-Auto-Edge is developed by Dislab-AIoT group from Nanjin University.
+Auto-Edge is developed by **Dislab-AIoT** group from **Nanjin University**.

 ## Related Framework
 - [Docker Container](https://github.com/docker/docker-ce)